-Mark Wellen, from Rhotenberry Wellen Architects, designed the retreat and said the entire thing cost around $200,000 USD.
+Mark Wellen, from Rhotenberry Wellen Architects, designed the retreat consisting of five conex containers and said that the entire project cost around $200,000.
 He said that it would have been around $100,000 if the camp was built in a more accessible area!

 1. I wish I had known there were containers available for very little more money that were virtually new… that are in almost pristine condition.

 2. I wish I had known that there were containers that are taller than 8 feet.

 18. Taj Malodge

 Larry Wade built his own shipping container home for a cost of around $35,000.
 With container home prices all over the map, Larry shows us how you can get a lot of house for a little money if you’re willing to do a lot of the work yourself.